 President, Triangle Region

 Steve Burriss was named president of the UNC Health Care System’s Triangle Region in October 2019.
-In this role, he will help lead the transformation of UNC Health Care into a clinically integrated system of hospitals, clinics and physician practices.
-The Triangle Region consists of seven hospitals and stretches as far west as Chatham County to Johnston County in the east.
-He will oversee the leaders at UNC Hospitals – including Chatham and Hillsborough, UNC REX Healthcare – including Holly Springs Hospital (opening in 2021), Johnston Health - both Clayton and Smithfield and all ambulatory care sites.
+In this role, he leads UNC Health Care’s transformation into a clinically integrated system of hospitals, clinics and physician practices, and oversees the leaders at UNC Hospitals – including Chatham and Hillsborough, UNC REX Healthcare – including Holly Springs Hospital (opening in 2021), Johnston Health - both Clayton and Smithfield and all ambulatory care sites.
+He also serves as chair of the Rex Health Ventures investment committee.

-In April 2015, Burriss was named president of UNC REX Healthcare.
+Burriss previously served as president of UNC REX Healthcare from April 2015 to Oct.
+2019.
 In that role, he oversaw all aspects of the 660-bed health system's operations and its 7,000 co-workers at six campuses across Wake County including the North Carolina Heart & Vascular Hospital.
-This state-of-the-art facility, which opened in 2017, is UNC REX’s largest expansion to date since moving to its main Raleigh campus in 1980.

 In 2017, Burriss was recognized with the Goodmon Award for his exemplary work and commitment to the economic growth and vitality of the Triangle region.
 He takes an active role in our community, and serves on the board of the North Carolina Symphony.
 He also served as co-chair for the 2019 Wake County Community Health Needs Assessment.
 He previously served on the boards of the Greater Raleigh Chamber of Commerce, and the Greater Raleigh and Convention and Visitors Bureau.
 He was chair of the 2017 American Heart Association Heart Ball and chair of the 2015 March of Dimes’ Triangle March for Babies.